easeaico/pulse-go/docs/Methodology/RespiratoryMethodology.md

 ### Pulmonary Fibrosis

-The pulmonary fibrosis condition was validated with a severe pulmonary fibrosis scenario by applying a severity of 0.9 to the patient.The severity decreased the lung compliance and increased the airway resistance making it difficult to breathe.The resulting outputs are shown in Table 11 for common clinical parameters.
+The pulmonary fibrosis condition was validated with a severe pulmonary fibrosis scenario by applying a severity of 0.9 to the patient.The severity decreased the lung compliance and increased the airway resistance making it difficult to breathe.The resulting outputs are shown in @tableref {fibrosis} for common clinical parameters.

 <center><br>
 <i>@tabledef {fibrosis}.
 Validation matrix for severe pulmonary fibrosis.
 The table shows the engine output compared to validation data for respiratory and hemodynamic values.</i>